gobeyondidentity/developer-docs/docs/api-tokens/validate-access-tokens.md

 where

-{authorization_token} is a Bearer token that contains the scope 'tokens:introspect' and audience 'beyondidentity'
+`authorization_token` is a Bearer token that contains the scope 'tokens:introspect' and audience 'beyondidentity'

 -OR-